Contributing to Open Source Titanium Modules

 # Submitting Contributions

-The process for contributing to open source modules is the same as contributing code to Titanium Mobile, but instead of the titanium_mobile repo you will be working with the titanium_modules (opens new window) repo.
+The process for contributing to open source modules is the same as contributing code to Titanium SDK, but instead of the titanium_mobile repo you will be working with the titanium_modules (opens new window) repo.
 Please refer to the Pull Request Guide for guidance.

 Versions will follow standard OSGI naming (opens new window) with a numberic "dot" format: